team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/_Generate-Documentation-Command.md

 Before using the `devdocs.generateDocumentation` command, ensure that you have the following prerequisites:

-1. The Dev-Docs VSCode extension installed and configured correctly.
+1. The Dev-Docs VS Code extension installed and configured correctly.
 2. A `dev-docs.json` configuration file in your project root, with the desired settings.
 3. A Git repository initialized for your project (if you want to commit and push the generated documentation).